Melangert/Torrent-Berry/README.md

 MIT

 ## Credits
-About 80% of the code was by me i used AI to write most of the frontend and debug Read me written by me
+I used Ai as a tool to speed up frontend development and debug backend errors that caused it to crash repeatedly